christianamenos/youtube-audio-downloader/README.md

 ## Setup

-This script allows to extract and download the music from your favourite youtube videos in mp3 format.
+YAD is a script that allows to extract and download the music from your favourite youtube videos in mp3 format.

 ### Upgrade pip and install youtube-dl